 I have two little (not so little ) lovelies and one big one.
 My children are 13 and 10.
 I still cant believe I have them and I never stop being grateful to God for them.
 My “big lovely” fits into that category too – – – a good husband, a really good daddy and as imperfect and challenging and annoying as they come somedays.
 But grateful for him – no end.
 Until recently he worked in the wilderness of Western Australia for three weeks out of every month but still managed to be a daily presence in our lives here at home. (south of Sydney in the Illawarra region) He keeps us laughing and often dances in the kitchen with not much on.
 He is my biggest fan, always pushing me to follow my heart.
 He’s unique, he’s a challenge and he is in every way – “the one”.

 But right here in the place of my greatest joy lies the real challenge.
 See I’m always gonna make thing’s look nice and work well wherever and whenever I can because it’s what I love to do – that bit comes easy – but we all know that don’t a happy family make.
-See the kids don’t care what colour the curtains are but they do want to feel safe and loved beyond limits, they want to have fun and run around the house shrieking, they want a warm cosy bed and kisses and lot’s of food – that fella I’m married to as well!
-I wouldn’t trade any of it for anything but let’s face it its hard work – beautiful but exhausting hard work.
+See the kids don’t care what colour the curtains are but they do want to feel safe and loved beyond limits, they want to have fun and run around the house shrieking, they want a warm cosy bed and kisses and lot’s of food – that fella I’m married to as well.
+I wouldn’t trade any of it for anything but let’s face it its hard work and its noisy and chaotic – beautiful but exhausting.
 I feel in over my head by a long way, still truly pinching myself that I have the privilege of doing life with these three and mostly just figuring things out (or not) as I go.
 Anyone else?

 I love doing this as well.